Gattocrucco/misccpp/README.md

 ## Documentation

-None.
-See the tests for examples.
+Use `doxygen` to generate the documentation in html format, or read it directly inside the files.

+## Tests

 Use `make` to compile and run all the tests.

 ## Headers